Mardekaar/RefindPlus/README-Dev.md

   - This is equivalent to activating the `csr_normalise` token.
 - **"log_level":** Controls the native log format and an implementation of the upstream format.
   - Levels 0, 1, or 2 can be specified.
-    - Level 0 activates the native succinct log format.
+    - Level 0 activates the succinct native log format.
-    - Level 1 is broadly equivalent to the verbose upstream Level 4 format (Upstream Levels 1 to 3 were dispensed with)
+    - Level 1 is broadly equivalent to the verbose upstream Level 4 format
+      - Upstream Levels 1 to 3 were dispensed with
     - Level 2 is only exposed on `NOOPT` builds and outputs logs at a very detailed level
       - The RefindPlus build script will create `NOOPT` builds when passed `ALL` or `NPT` as a second parameter
-        - Setting `ALL` includes an `NPT` build to the standard `REL` and `DBG` builds created
+        - Setting `ALL` adds an `NPT` build to the standard `REL` and `DBG` builds created
         - Setting `NPT` creates only that build type
           - Applies to setting `REL` or `DBG`
       - The first parameter is the build branch, which also needs to be specified in such instances